NickCSSPP/CMPS360/README.md

-# Course Work for Survey of Programming Languages course
+# Course Work for Survey of Programming Languages